 Discover Books is a “for-profit organization with a social mission”.
 They took over the services formerly provided by the non-profit Reading Tree.
 This organization donates books to literacy and community organizations, libraries, and non-profit organizations.
-Books that they are unable to be used are recycled, to ensure they do not end up in a landfill.
-They have donation drop boxes with a locator on their website:
+Books that are unable to be used are recycled, to ensure they do not end up in a landfill.
+They have donation drop boxes with a locator on their website.

 Your Local Library

 Many local libraries have book sales that raise funds for the library.
 They sell both old library books and often accept donations of books to be sold.
 This is a great way to know the books will go to use, while also supporting your local library.
-Call you library to see if they accept donations.
+Call your library to see if they accept donations.
 They also may be aware of local literacy organizations that accept donations in your area.
-Find your local library using this public library locator:
+Find your local library using this public library locator.

 Ensuring Ethical Charities